 - Denial: During the first stage, the reality of the loss is questioned.
 A person might believe there was some sort of mistake, such as a mixup, or an incorrect diagnosis.

 - Anger: Those who are grieving may begin to cast blame, ask questions like "Why me?", or become angry with the deceased (e.g. "They were so selfish to take their own life!").

 - Bargaining: The individual may attempt to bargain as a way to avoid the cause of grief.
 For example, after receiving a terminal diagnosis, they might plead: "I will eat healthier, I'll quit smoking, and I'll do everything right if I can just get better."

 - Depression: During the fourth stage, the grieving enter a period of depression.
 They may lose motivation for living, isolate themselves, and enter mourning.

 - Acceptance: The individual comes to accept the loss, although there may still be pain.
 During this stage there is a sense of calm, and a resumption of normal life activities.

+The Kübler-Ross model is no longer supported by science as a valid model or predictor of grief.
 Not everyone experiences every stage of the Kübler-Ross model, and the stages don't necessarily occur in order.
 Imagine the stages as a very loose depiction of what a person may experience during grief.
 However, clients can often identify with these stages, which provides a valuable tool for self-understanding and introspection.